hanjiang6-nb/Geolexvec/DATA_NOTICE.md

 forms were replaced by the corresponding benchmark `id` and `article_id`.

-The final released entity checkpoints were then retrained from the included train-only occurrence resources with structured input provenance.
-Correcting the case-sensitive `HF`/`Hf` mapping changes a small number of entity-feature values; the bundled predictions and reported metrics were regenerated rather than reusing the previous run.
+The final released entity checkpoints were then retrained from the included train-only occurrence resources with structured input provenance. he bundled predictions and reported metrics were regenerated rather than reusing the previous run.

 The alias resource is used to supervise representation learning.
 The final